 2. Cut Tissue Paper Squares

-Choose a few colours of tissue paper, then use scissors to cut the tissue paper into small squares.
+Choose a few colors of tissue paper, then use scissors to cut the tissue paper into small squares.

 3. Place Template in Sheet Protector